mathie/mathie.github.io/_posts/2014-12-27-starting-a-new-rails-project.markdown

 ---
 title: Starting a new Rails project
+excerpt: |
+  Since Ruby on Rails 4.2 has just been released, perhaps how is a good time to review creating a shiny new Rails project.
+In this post we'll go through setting up a new Rails app with RSpec and Guard for testing, and with Twitter Bootstrap for UI styling.
+category: Programming
+tags:
+  - Ruby
+  - Rails
+  - RSpec
+  - Twitter Bootstrap
+  - PostgreSQL
+  - foreman
+  - guard
 ---

 Since Ruby on Rails 4.2 has [just been released][42release], perhaps now is a